a11ce/esAsm/README.md

 # esAsm

-> esAsm is a toy assembly-ish language meant to be fun to use.
+> esAsm is a toy assembly-like language

 ## Installation

-- Download with `git clone https://github.com/a11ce/esAsm.git`
-- Install with `python3 setup.py install`
-- Run (anywhere) with `esAsm`

-## Usage

-- Run `esAsm <file>` to execute the given file.
-- In the esAsm directory, run `python3 cppTranspiler.py <file>` to output transpiled C++ code or `./compile.sh <file>` to automatically compile it.

-## Examples

-There are a few examples in the `examples/` directory.

-- `adder.es` adds two inputted numbers and outputs the result.
-- `subber.es` subtracts the second inputted number from the first and outputs the result, halting if the difference is negative and looping otherwise.
-- `isEven.es` outputs `Y` if the inputted number is even and `N` otherwise.
-- `compare.es` outputs `G`, `L`, or `E` if the first inputted number is respectively greater, less, or equal to the second.
-- `fibonacci.es` outputs the first 10 terms of the Fibonacci sequence.
-It is also fully commented.
+`raco pkg install esAsm`

 ## The esAsm language

 - Each line in an esAsm file may contain whitespace, a comment, a label, or an instruction.
-- Comment lines begin with `;` and are ignored by the interpreter.
+- Comment lines begin with `;` and are ignored.
+Lines starting with `#lang esAsm` are also ignored.
-- Labels end with `:`.
+- Labels are indicated with the suffix `:`.
+The `:` is not part of the label name when referenced elsewhere.
-- Literals are prefixed with `#`, and register references are prefixed with `r`.
+- Literal integers are prefixed with `#`, and register references are prefixed with `r`.
+The registers are `r0`-`r11`.
-- The program execution is moved to the beginning if it reaches the end of the file.
-It will continue looping until the `hlt` instructions.
+- Program execution is moved to the beginning of a file when the end is reached.
+It will continue looping until the `hlt` instruction.

 ### Instructions

-In this documentation, `val` means any literal or register, `reg` means any register, and `lab` means any label.
+In this documentation, `val` means any literal or register, `reg` means a register, and `lab` means a label.

-- `shn val` prints the numeric value of x, which may be a literal or register.
+- `shn val` prints the numeric value of `val`.
-- `sha val` prints the ascii character with the decimal value x.
+- `sha val` prints the ascii character with the decimal value `val`.
 - `mov reg val` sets the value of `reg` to `val`.
 - `add reg val1 val2` sets the value of `reg` to `val1` + `val2`.
 - `sub reg val1 val2` sets the value of `reg` to `val1` - `val2`.